DremOSDeveloperTeam/DremOS/README.md

 ### Step 2.)
 Depending on your computer, you may have multiple options here.

-Option 1 (disk Drive): If your coputer has a disk drive, you can burn the iso to a DVD and install off of it.
+Option 1 (disk Drive): If your computer has a disk drive, you can burn the iso to a DVD and install off of it.

 Option 2 (thumb drive): This is a faster way to install.
 To do this, download Rufus <a href="https://rufus.akeo.ie/">here</a> and flash the image to a thumb drive with at least 8GBs of storage.